 Et voilà!
 A showstopper!

 The first time I made a Tarte Tatin was in culinary school.
-You can see a little picture of it here!
 Before that one I had never been too impressed by the dessert.
 You name a French bistro or café in Paris, and I could tell you a story about how sad their tarte tatin was.
 Mealy, over cooked, under caramelized, soggy bottoms.
 You name it, color me unimpressed!

 But this one, guys, this one is a stunner.
 Deep rich caramel, perfectly cooked apples, and buttery puff pastry!
 Gangs all here!